 2. Section 1800.1 is revised to read as follows:

+§ 1800.1 Filing complaints of prohibited personnel practices or other prohibited activities.

 (a) Prohibited personnel practices.
 The Office of Special Counsel (OSC) has investigative jurisdiction over the following prohibited personnel practices committed against current or former Federal employees and applicants for Federal employment: